An estate plan lays out who gets your assets when you pass away and how you want people to handle your things if you

 Estate tax applies to your estate before anything is distributed to your heirs, but it only affects wealthy estates.

-As of 2020, the first $11.58 million of your estate is exempt at the federal level, up from $11.4 million in 2019.
-You only pay tax if your taxable estate is worth more than the $11.58 million exemption, and so very few people actually pay federal estate tax.
+As of 2020, the first $11.58 million of your estate is exempt at the federal level, which will go up to $11.7 million in 2021.
+You only pay tax if your taxable estate is worth more than the current exemption, and so very few people actually pay federal estate tax.
 (Any assets passed to a surviving spouse are also exempt.)
 If your estate is worth that much, your executor is responsible for determining your taxable estate, filing the proper forms, and paying the tax bill.

 There is also an estate tax in 12 states and the District of Columbia:

 Some states have lower exemptions so you may need to pay a tax to the state even if you don’t have to pay federally.
 However, you still don’t need to worry about the tax in any of those places unless your estate is worth at least $1 million when you die.

 Learn more about who pays estate tax and how much it will cost you.

 Inheritance tax applies to the people receiving assets (not the estate itself) and the tax depends on how much they inherit.

 The following six states have an inheritance tax:

 States also exempt or apply lower rates to certain relatives.
 A surviving spouse is exempt from paying inheritance tax and sometimes the deceased person’s children are, too.
 Less direct relatives, like cousins, and unrelated individuals usually pay the highest rates.